 - demographic (based on users’ general interests, marketers create personalized ads for specific websites);

 - geographic (based on users’ location);

-- contextual (based on the theme of a website, keywords, and the ad’s topic)
+- contextual (based on a website’s theme, keywords, and ad topic)

-Based on the ad format, there’re the following types of display ads:
+Based on the ad format, there are the following types of display ads:

-- static (a traditional ad that includes text or images that doesn't move);
+- static (a traditional ad that includes text or images that don’t move);

 - animated (a GIF);

 - interactive (implies engaging a user to take action, for example, play a game);